kshyati/Assignment_BlogApp_React/README.md

 It is not a responsive web application.
 This is the demo for understanding the woek flow of reactJs with redux.

+To run
+npm install
+npm start

+The default page appears with 'Login Page'.

 Specification For Technology
 1.React JS
 2.Redux Structure